ThrillStays

 • Cardiovascular fitness (aim for 3–4 rides per week)

-• Core strength (helps with bike handling and reduces fatigue)
+• Core strength (helps with bike handling and reduces fatigue on technical terrain)

 • Skills practice on local trails that simulate your destination’s terrain